RanolP/UnderelectrifiedSky/docs/tweaks/kubejs/Default Options.md

 # Default Options

-We configured this mod because true default options give us bad experience.
+We configured for providing convenience default options.

 ## The Tweaks